spalato/Mbo.jl/README.md

 Physics
 -------
+The third order response is calculated using the Cumulant expansion to second order.
+This method is briefly presented here.
+For details, refer to the books by [Mukamel](#book_mukamel)<!-- !! add chapters!! --> and [Cho](#book_cho).

+The calculation of 2D spectra is carried out using the 4-point correlation function of the transition dipole moments.
+The 4-point correlation function has 4 time arguments, whose permutations give rise to the more commonly discussed double-sided Feynman diagrams.

+When multiple states are involved, different transition dipole operators can be involved in the third order response, and thus in the 4-point correlation function.
+A given combination of 4 transition dipole operator take the system through up to 4 spectroscopically coupled states.
+The path the system takes through it's manifold of states is called here a Hilbert Path.
+As previously mentionned, each of these Hilbert paths gives rise to 4 double-sided Feynmann diagrams.

 The calculation of the third order response is tedious: a given third order response function requires 3 time arguments, 3 frequencies, 6 lineshape functions and 4 transition dipoles.
 This has to be repeated for every possible